berensp/berensp.github.io/_posts/2024-08-18-rebirth-of-the-album.md

 [^5]: I must give first place to the greatest rock band of all time, and *IV* is probably up against *II* with but in my estimation they are the best rock band of all time and this their opus magnus. [*'Led Zeppelin IV': How Band Struck Back at Critics With 1971 Masterpiece*](https://www.rollingstone.com/feature/led-zeppelin-iv-how-band-struck-back-at-critics-with-1971-masterpiece-126755/)
 [^6]: Hey, a son of Minneapolis.
 And it's some of the only overlap with my wife who doesn't dig classic rock *per se*.
-[^7]: Very difficult to pick the #1 Beatles album.
-Revolver is probably it (despite *Yellow Submarine* being a children's song), but then again each of the greatest albums has its token cheesy song or two: *[Rubber Soul](https://music.youtube.com/playlist?list=OLAK5uy_lirCIxLpU2odTVLZ_Sbo1wZaeu5IStivs&feature=share)*, [*Sgt.
-Pepper's Lonely Hearts Club Band*](https://music.youtube.com/playlist?list=OLAK5uy_kx7E82d6vaFm76vkXtcvzr89qsh8zaqEs&feature=share), [*Abbey Road*](https://music.youtube.com/playlist?list=OLAK5uy_lsAB2g0gXCjTs5AbUrjZOmQVihnAcvGgg&feature=share), or [*White Album*](https://music.youtube.com/playlist?list=OLAK5uy_ngFkZaiOccd84mOWCf4mZKbJrvsPzm8BE&feature=share).
+[^7]: Very difficult to pick the #1 Beatles album. *Revolver* is probably it (despite *Yellow Submarine* being a children's song), but then again each of the greatest albums has its token cheesy song or two: *[Rubber Soul](https://music.youtube.com/playlist?list=OLAK5uy_lirCIxLpU2odTVLZ_Sbo1wZaeu5IStivs&feature=share)*, [*Sgt.
+Pepper's Lonely Hearts Club Band*](https://music.youtube.com/playlist?list=OLAK5uy_kx7E82d6vaFm76vkXtcvzr89qsh8zaqEs&feature=share), [*Abbey Road*](https://music.youtube.com/playlist?list=OLAK5uy_lsAB2g0gXCjTs5AbUrjZOmQVihnAcvGgg&feature=share), [*White Album*](https://music.youtube.com/playlist?list=OLAK5uy_ngFkZaiOccd84mOWCf4mZKbJrvsPzm8BE&feature=share).
-[^8]: Dylan's greatest album is also a judgment call, but I'm going with *Blonde on Blonde*...especially b/c [it's a combo of New York and Mpls. musicians](https://www.rollingstone.com/music/music-lists/best-albums-of-all-time-1062063/bob-dylan-blood-on-the-tracks-2-1063224/) and it just has the best set of tunes. [*Blood On The Tracks*](https://www.rollingstone.com/music/music-lists/best-albums-of-all-time-1062063/bob-dylan-blood-on-the-tracks-2-1063224/) is probably #2 and then [*Hwy 61 Revisited*](https://music.youtube.com/playlist?list=OLAK5uy_nIDvA68GQU6dFSErUt5wnrNRt0d0jnMVk&feature=share).
+[^8]: Dylan's greatest album is also a judgment call, but I'm going with *Blonde on Blonde*...especially because [it's a combo of New York and Mpls. musicians](https://www.rollingstone.com/music/music-lists/best-albums-of-all-time-1062063/bob-dylan-blood-on-the-tracks-2-1063224/) and it just has the best set of tunes. [*Blood On The Tracks*](https://www.rollingstone.com/music/music-lists/best-albums-of-all-time-1062063/bob-dylan-blood-on-the-tracks-2-1063224/) is probably #2 and then [*Hwy 61 Revisited*](https://music.youtube.com/playlist?list=OLAK5uy_nIDvA68GQU6dFSErUt5wnrNRt0d0jnMVk&feature=share).
 [^9]: On repeat at Wine Night in Mod 28A.
 [^10]: Nostalgia for college.
 [^11]: Nostalgia for Minnesota.